peterkhe1999/CheatSheet/OSCP/README.md

 * **NS**: Nameserver records contain the name of the authoritative servers hosting the DNS records for a domain.
 * **A**: **host** record contains the IPv4 address of a hostname.
 * **AAAA**: quad A host record contains the IPv6 address of a hostname.
-* **MX**: Mail Exchange records contain the names of the servers responsible for handling email for the domain.
+* **MX**: Mail Exchange records contain the names of the servers responsible for handling email for the domainv.
 A domain can contain multiple MX records.
 * **PTR**: Pointer Records are used in reverse lookup zones and can find the records associated with an IP address.
 * **CNAME**: Canonical Name Records are used to create aliases for other host records.
 * **TXT**: Text records can contain any arbitrary data and be used for various purposes, such as domain ownership verification.